The gap between aesthetics and use

 Movement and isolation

-Paths reveal the logic of space.
-The evening return, the flow of groceries toward the kitchen, the reception of guests, morning and evening routines cross the house and measure its coherence.
-Friction arises from wrong proportions between solid and void, from rooms that do not communicate as they should, from obligatory passages that interrupt activities in progress.
-The principles of Japanese architecture guide the construction of clear paths and produce an immediate reading of space.
-Privacy measures how much one can isolate oneself within a room in every aspect: acoustic, visual, functional.
-When the family includes children, when one works from home, when guests arrive frequently or service staff is present, the project builds sealed zones that allow simultaneous activities without interference.
-Separation between different functions improves cohabitation.
+Flows reveal the logic of a space.
+The evening return, the shopping carried to the kitchen, the welcoming of guests, the morning routine cross the house and measure its quality.
+Friction is born of mistaken proportions between solid and void, rooms that fail to communicate as they should, obligatory passages that interrupt what is under way.
+Privacy measures how far one can withdraw, acoustically, visually and functionally.
+Where the family includes children, where one works from home, where hospitality is frequent or staff are present, the project builds autonomous zones where activities coexist without interference.
+Separation between different functions improves the life shared within.

 Silence and climate